PandaPlayZLP/PandaScriptZ-BzZzMarkers/README.md

 - Delete markers based on ID or coordinates
 - Automatically update marker visibility based on player distance
 - Either use it as library in your own scripts or add markers manually inside the config
+- Optional usage of notifications when being close to a marker
+- Optional interaction with marker (Trigger client and server events, also with args!)

 ## Installation